wordswords/dotfiles/NETWORKINGNOTES.md

 Double-NATed networks can cause problems because you cannot make a direct connection without the network address translation.
 Ports have to be forwarded by the firewall on the router to the right LAN.
-It is normally fine for outbound traffic from the NATed LAN, LAN 1, but not inbound traffic from the internet to the LAN.
+It is normally fine for outbound traffic from the NATed LAN, LAN 1, but not for hosting services on LAN 1.
 Because the machine on LAN 1 has no fixed IP address bar the gateway on LAN 2.

 ## What is DNS?